 (Three) favorite composers: Bach, Stravinsky, John Adams

-Recording everyone needs to listen to: Rachmaninoff’s Symphonic Dances with Vladimir Ashkenazy conducting the Concertgebouw Orchestra (1984)
+Recording everyone needs to hear: Vladimir Ashkenazy conducting Rachmaninoff’s Symphonic Dances with the Concertgebouw Orchestra (Decca, 1984)

 Favorite book on music: The Rest is Noise by Alex Ross